1856 United States presidential election: American (Know-Nothing) Party nomination

-American Party candidates gallery

 The American Party, formerly the Native American Party, was the vehicle of the Know Nothing movement.
 The American Party absorbed most of the former Whig Party that had not gone to either the Republicans or Democrats in 1854, and by 1855 it had established itself as the chief opposition party to the Democrats.
 In the 82 races for the House of Representatives in 1854, the American Party ran 76 candidates, 35 of whom won.
 None of the six independents or Whigs who ran in these races were elected.

+The party gained control over the state governments of California, Connecticut, Massachusetts, New Hampshire, and Rhode Island in the 1854 and 1855 elections.
+The party also controlled the Tennessee legislature and received at least 45% of the vote in multiple Southern states, far better than the Whig Party following 1848.
 The party then succeeded in electing Nathaniel P. Banks as Speaker of the House in the 34th Congress.

+However, the party started to break apart at sectional lines over slavery.
+Henry Wilson led Northern delegates out of the party's 1855 national council in Philadelphia in protest of it adopting a plank endorsing the Kansas-Nebraska Act.
+70 Northern delegates left the 1856 convention to create the North American Party after a resolution calling for the Kansas-Nebraska Act to be repealed was defeated.